-To comply with the notice, exporters must email livestockexp@awe.gov.au with their varied AEP within the specified period.
+To comply with the notice, exporters must email livestockexp@aff.gov.au with their varied AEP within the specified period.

 Once the exporter has complied with the notice, the department will give the exporter a written notice approving the varied AEP.
-The notice must state the day the varied AEP takes effect.
+The notice will state the date the varied AEP takes effect.